GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: More experimental results

 \subsubsection{Training step size and robustness}

-We found training with adversarial examples optimized with a sufficiently small step size to be essential for detection robustness.
-In table~\ref{tab:stepsize} we tested two $L_\infty\ \epsilon=2.0$ base detectors respectively trained with 0.5 and 1.0 step size.
+We found training with adversarial examples optimized with a sufficiently small step size to be critical for model robustness.
+In table~\ref{tab:stepsize} we tested two $L_\infty\ \epsilon=2.0$ binary classifiers respectively trained with 0.5 and 1.0 step size.
 The step size 1.0 model is not robust when tested with a much smaller step size.
-We observe that when training the step size 1.0 model, training set adv AUC reached 1.0 in less than one hundred iterations, but test set natural AUC plummeted to around 0.95 and couldn't recover thereafter.
+We observe that when training the step size 1.0 model, training set adv AUC reached 1.0 in less than one hundred iterations, but test set clean AUC plummeted to around 0.95 and couldn't recover thereafter.
 (Please refer to Figure~\ref{fig:auc_hist} for the definitions of adv AUC and nat AUC.)
-This suggests that naturally occurring data, and perturbed data produced using a large step size, which are essentially noise images, live in two easily separable spaces, and training on such data is not beneficial for model performance on natural data or adversarial examples.